 Every day, people all across the globe take probiotic supplements to improve or maintain their health.
-In fact, according to Grand View Research, the probiotic supplement market has an expected 2025 value of $7 billion.
+In fact, according to Grand View Research, the probiotic supplement market has an expected value of $7 billion by 2025.

-If you've purchased a probiotic product, you probably expect that product to contain bacterial cells that will move through your digestive tract and colonize your gut.
-Each pill you take should contain active ingredients that are capable of shifting your gut biome from barren to bursting, delivering you from nasty health issues like diarrhea and yeast infection.
+If you've purchased a probiotic product, you probably expect it to contain bacterial cells that will move through your digestive tract and colonize your gut.
+Each pill you take should contain active ingredients capable of shifting your gut biome from barren to bursting, delivering you from nasty health issues like diarrhea and yeast infections.

-In order to do that amazing work, your probiotic product must be protected from four things:
+In order to do that amazing work, your probiotics must be protected from four things:

-Let's dive into how each one of these risks work, and as we go along, we'll tell you a bit more about how our 60 Billion Probiotic is made to mitigate all of these risks.
+Let's dive into how each one of these risks work.
+As we go along, we'll tell you a bit more about how our 60 Billion Probiotic is designed to mitigate all of these risks.

 Probiotics are technically defined as bacterial cells that confer some sort of benefit on the organism that consumes them.
 In other words, probiotics are bacteria you add to your body in order to make yourself healthier.
 And like their bacterial brethren, some types of probiotics can be damaged by light exposure.

 As Scientific Americanexplains, UV light damages the DNA of susceptible cells.
 When that DNA experiences enough damage, the cell cannot move through its normal functions.
 If the damage is widespread, the cell will die.

 Engineers are experimenting with the killing quality of the UV aspect of light, and they are developing products for use all around the house.
 Hop on Amazon and you'll see dozens of UV-emitting products you can wave over your hands, your utensils, your cooking surfaces, and more in order to kill germs that could cause harm.